LXMachado/tinnie-house-revamp/README.md

 ### Environment Setup
 - Set `NODE_ENV=production`
-- Configure production database URL
+- Configure `VITE_AUDIO_BASE=https://media.tinniehouserecords.com/audio`
-- Set up proper CORS origins
+- Update object storage CORS to allow your domains
-- Configure session secrets
+- Configure session/contact secrets if a server-side contact handler is used

 ### Replit Deployment
 The project is configured for Replit Deployments with: